ubermanu/depot/README.md

 ### Usage

-Here is a basic cart
+Here is a basic cart system.<br>
+The quote refers to the item that contains the product and its quantity.

 ```js
 // src/stores/cart.js